iredmail/dockerized/README.md

 # (Plain) password of mail user `postmaster@<FIRST_MAIL_DOMAIN>`.
 FIRST_MAIL_DOMAIN_ADMIN_PASSWORD=

+# A secret token used for accessing mlmmjadmin API.
+MLMMJADMIN_API_TOKEN=

 # The secret string used to encrypt/decrypt Roundcube session data.
 # Required if you need to run Roundcube webmail.